DNk01/KeyValueStore/README.md

 You can use included Swagger UI to test API.

 1. Launch the project.
-2. Open the browser and go to the address `http://localhost:8080/swagger/index.html` (Port can be changed in server.go).
+2. Open the browser and go to the address `http://localhost:8080/swagger/index.html` (Port can be changed in config.yaml).
 3. Use interface Swagger UI for requests to API.